ForgeRock/forgeops/helm/forgerock-metrics/README.md

 * Running the deployment without any overrides will use the default values file which deploys to 'monitoring' namespace and scrapes metrics
  from all ForgeRock product endpoints, across all namespaces, based on configured labels.

- If you wish to override these values, create a new custom.yaml file, add your override configuration using helm/forgerock-metrics/values.yaml
+* To override these values, create a new custom.yaml file, add your override configuration using helm/forgerock-metrics/values.yaml
  as a guide, and run deploy-prometheus.sh -f \<custom yaml file\>.

+* To provide custom Prometheus or Alertmanager configuration, see the **Overriding Prometheus and Alertmanager configuration values** How To below.

 ### Deploy